Ouail-Ahmed/Laravel-shop-app/README.md

 });
 ```

-### This is better!
+This is better!
 No more duplication.
 But... putting all our data in the routes file is still messy.
 What if 10 routes need this data?
 The file will become huge.
-We need to move this logic somewhere dedicated to _data_
+We need to move this logic somewhere dedicated to _data_.

 ---